 Our green programmes aim to conserve biodiversity and contribute to economic growth and food security in an environmentally sensitive and sustainable manner.
 We focus on working with communities, especially girls and women, to improve their rights and empower decision-making.

 Conservation and Sustainable Use of Marine Ecosystems in Kenya

 In Kwale County on the Kenyan coast, 75% of the population live in poverty, and while they are reliant on the coastal environment for their income, it has been severely depleted in recent years.

-Thanks to the Future Plan Fund, we’ve been working with the coastal communities to create new income generating activities which also promote conservation and biodiversity in the coastal environment, such as seaweed farming, mangrove reforestation and sustainable fishing practices.
+Thanks to the Future Plan Fund, we’ve been working with coastal communities to create new, income-generating activities which also promote conservation and biodiversity in the coastal environment, such as seaweed farming, mangrove reforestation and sustainable fishing practices.

 This has already meant an increase of income for local communities, and will have a huge, positive long-term impact for marine and coastal ecosystems, protection from climate-related threats and promotion of carbon sinks.

 Young people in Ghana face huge challenges to earning a living.
 Youth unemployment is higher than for older people and large numbers of young people are under-employed.
 Young women in particular struggle to secure safe work which pays a living wage.

 Meanwhile, Ghana's natural resources have suffered heavily, often because of human activities.
 Combined with increasing climate and weather hazards, this has led to widespread biodiversity loss and environmental degradation.

 Our three-year project has given women and young people the chance to start a new livelihood in the green economy.
 Through environmentally-sustainable work or enterprise, young Ghanaians have gained the skills and financial stability to build a better future for themselves.